fmazzant/Localization/README.md

 ### Init

 The Init provides to initilize the LocalizationManager.
-There two kind: Initializing without culture (take the thread cultire) and with a specific culture.
+There two kind: Initializing without culture (takes the culture from main thread) and with a specific culture.

 The initilizing without culture like this: